pdxrconf/pdxrconf.github.io/content/pages/venue.md

   <img src="/img/venue/Hutch_campus_map.png" class="img-responsive" alt="Fred Hutch map" style="height:600px;">
   <br>

   * All talk sessions will be held in (1) Pelton Auditorium in the Weintraub building.
-Enter the Thomas building through the main entrance and continue straight back on the first floor until you reach room B1.
+Enter the Thomas building through the main entrance and continue straight back on the first floor past the coffee shop until you reach room B1 on your right.
   * Lunch and the mixer will be held in (2) the Behnke Suites in the Arnold building.
-Enter the Arnold building through the main entrance and proceed to room M1-A303.
+Enter the Arnold building through the main entrance, proceed through the atrium through a second set of doors, immediately turn left before the reception desk, and the rooms will be on your left (room M1-A303).
  * All buildings are locked.
 Please use only the main entrances indicated in the above map.
 We will have organizers there to let you in.

   <br>